German submarine U-534: Incidents leading to sinking

-U-534 had aboard a crew of 52 men; all escaped the sub, 49 survived to be rescued.
+U-534 had aboard a crew of 52; all escaped, and 49 survived to be rescued.
 Five were trapped in the torpedo room as she began to sink, but they managed to escape through the torpedo loading hatch once the boat had settled on the sea bed.
 They planned their escape the way that they had been trained, exiting through the forward torpedo loading hatch once the U-boat had settled on the seabed and swimming to the surface from a depth of 67 m.
 One of them, 17-year-old radio operator, Josef Neudorfer, failed to exhale as he was surfacing and died from damage to his lungs.
 Two others (including the submarine's radio operator of Argentine origin) died of exposure while in the water.

 Salvage

 U-534 lay on the sea bed for nearly 41 years, until she was discovered at a depth of 67 metres in 1986 by a Danish wreck hunter, Aage Jensen.
 Shortly afterwards, the wreck hunters' group contacted Danish media millionaire Karsten Ree, who sponsored raising the submarine, as rumours of Nazi gold caused intense media coverage.
 However, the boat turned out to contain nothing unusual.

 U-534 was raised to the surface on 23 August 1993 by the Dutch salvage company Smit Tak.

 U-534 had phonograph records which were able to be played after conservation and contained music by Johann Sebastian Bach, Robert Schumann, Johann Strauss II, and singers Zarah Leander and Gerhard Hüsch.